Patricia HallProfessor of Music Theory

 Hall’s articles and reviews have appeared in The Journal of Music Theory, The Musical Quarterly, Music Theory Spectrum, The International Journal of Musicology, Computing in Musicology, and a number of edited volumes.
 She received two Fulbright Fellowships for study in Vienna, and a grant from the Paul Sacher Foundation in Basel.

 Hall has given papers at the annual meetings of the American Musicological Society and Society for Music Theory, at the Wiener Festwochen, and at the Colburn School, among other venues.

-She founded the online journal Music and Politics and was editor from 2007 to 2017.
-Hall was recently elected president of the Society for Music Theory.
-Her term as president will begin in November 2019.
-Prior to taking office, she will serve as president-elect.
+She founded the online journal Music & Politics and was editor from 2007 to 2017.
+Hall was recently elected President of the Society for Music Theory and began her term in November 2019.